 There is a new fad to entice consumers to blow through copious amounts of essential oils.
-They’re called electric diffusers, atomizers, nebulizers or any other contraption that will force essential oil into the air at warp speed.
+They’re called electric essential oil diffusers, atomizers, nebulizers or any other contraption that will force essential oil into the air at warp speed.
 So why am I writing about this?
 Because so many of you have asked for my opinion; that’s why.
 So here are my thoughts….

 I don’t have a problem with diffusers.
 I think they can be very effective when used properly.
 However, I don’t know if many people seem to understand that there are correct and effective ways to use these little devices to ensure favorable results, avoid possible harm, and not have your money disappear into pleasant smelling thin air.
 There are also inexpensive alternatives that work just fine…